Dear President Trump:

 PS: To the Readers,

 Submit your ideas for simple, sweeping, and systemic changes that can help us take back our health as individuals and as a nation.
-Additionally, contact President Donald Trump at https://www.donaldjtrump.com/contact or at his twitter account (@realDonaldTrump) and ask him to appoint an advisory team to address the root cause of our health care problems in America.
+Additionally, contact President Donald Trump at https://www.donaldjtrump.com/contact or at his twitter account (@realDonaldTrump) and ask him to appoint an advisory team to address the root cause of our health care concerns in America.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.